sunzhuntu/Product-Recommendation/README.md

 ## How to Run the Code

-* Under the root directory of your project, using "npm start" to start the browser
+* Under the root directory of the project, using "npm start" to start the browser

 * Under the root directory of the project, using "npm run dev" to start the backend server